Azerbaijani president offers condolences to Turkish counterpart | News.az

 Azerbaijani president offers condolences to Turkish counterpart

-Azerbaijan’s President Ilham Aliyev offered condolences to his Turkish counterpart Recep Tayyip Erdogan over a deadly explosion in Istanbul, News.Az reports.
+Azerbaijan’s President Ilham Aliyev offered condolences to his Turkish counterpart Recep Tayyip Erdogan over a deadly mine explosion in the country’s Bartin province, News.Az reports.

-“We were deeply shocked by the news of casualties and injuries as a result of a treacherous explosion in the center of Istanbul,” President Aliyev said in his message of condolences.
+“We were extremely shocked by the news of heavy casualties and injuries as a result of an explosion at a mine in Bartin province,” the head of state said.